Manayunk, Philadelphia: A More Accessible Neighborhood

 Our Team

-Both Kaitlyn Gross and I decided to team up to tackle this challenge together.
-Working alongside Sara Hall who doubles as our professor for our UX in Civic Tech class and as the Director of Digital Services at the City of Philadelphia.
+Our team of two, working alongside Sara Hall who doubles as our professor for our UX in Civic Tech class and at the time the Director of Digital Services at the City of Philadelphia dedicated a lot of time and effort to making the most accessible product we could for the neighbors of Manayunk.

-With our team, we dedicated a lot of time and effort to making the most accessible product we could.
-Highlighting each other strengths I leaned on Kaitlyn for branding and she leaned on me for research and principle UX aspects of this project.
-Working diligently on the wireframes of this project and how to make this the best digital product we could.
+Highlighting each other strengths I leaned on my partner Kaitlyn for branding and she leaned on me for the UX principles of this project.
+Working diligently on this project and how to make this the best digital product we could.

 Research